jorkufrbg/Reactive-Proverbs/README.md

 This way we store the main logic inside the custom hook, but the data specific logic is stored inside the component that needs the data.

 `useHttp` requires a function that can be called by the hook to send the actual request.
 Those functions are the ones defined in `api.js`.

+The `sendRequest` function returns a Promise, which allows us to react to the response or possible errors.
+The Promise object represents the eventual completion (or failure) of an asynchronous operation and its resulting value.

+After dispatching the 'SEND' action we set `responseData` and `errorMessage` to an empty or undefined value.

+In case of successful response the `requestData` received from the `requestFunction` is stored in the `responseData` variable.
+Afterwards the 'SUCCESS' action gets dispatched and  `responseData` is merged with the state object.
+In case of an `error` we dispatch the 'ERROR' action, which sets the `errorMessage` to `error.message` or a default message.The useCallback Hook only runs when one of its dependencies update.
+In our casechanges in the`requestFunction`.

+By encapsulating the `sendRequest` function with the `useCallback` hook we prevent an infinite loop.
+The React useCallback Hook returns a memoized callback function which allows us to isolate resource intensive functions so that they will not automatically run on every render.

+`useHttp` returns a function `sendRequest`, that sends the request and  `httpState`, which is an object containing the response `status`, `data` and `error`

 ```
 function useHttp(requestFunction: any, startWithPending = false) {